VanilaMao/Simple-Inventory/README.md

 ```
 ```
 run and test:
       git clone the repo and goto to the app folder, 'npm install' first and then 'npm start' to start the sevice, 'npm test' will trigger unit tests.
    ```

----api folder contains the backend code, the implementation details are:
+--- api folder contains the backend code, the implementation details are:
    1. api.js is route controller to handle http request
    2. use array to implement the underlying database, inspired by elastic search
    3. inventory records are auto generated